carlosrodlop/carlosrodlop/docs/book/pages/AWS_Solution_Architect.md

     * Use Cases:
       * With No Cross Zone Load Balancing, we got a user and we are using Route 53 for our DNS,    which is splitting of our traffic 50/50 and sending the requests to EC2's in two diff AZ's.
 			Each AC has a Load Balancer, The first AZ has 4 EC2 instances and the second has only one EC2 instance.

-				Because we don't have Cross Zone Load Balancing enabled - First AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.
+        * Because we don't have Cross Zone Load Balancing enabled - First AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.

-				When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
+        * When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
+      * We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
+        * Route 53's 100% traffic is sent to the only load balancer in US-EAST-1A and no traffic is being sent to US-EAST-1B.
+        * In this scenario, we enable Cross Zone Load Balancing to distribute the traffic evenly between US-EAST-1A and US-EAST-1B
-  * `Path Patterns` → can direct traffic to different EC2 instances based on request URL.
+  * `Path Patterns` (path-based routing) → can direct traffic to different EC2 instances based on request URL (path).
+For Example: you can route general requests to one target group and requests to render images to another target group
+    * Use Case: We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
+      * www.myurl.com should go to AZ1 and www.myurl.com/images should go to the media instances in AZ2.
+In this instance, we enable Path Patterns.

 * Types of ELB